Dvogonen/cyclop_plus/README.md

 ###Load CYCLOP+
 - Build CYCLOP+ or download the latest stable version of CYCLOP+.
 The firmware file is called cyclop_plus.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus/master/cyclop_plus.hex (right-click and download)
 Check the format of the downloaded file.
-Each line should start with a ":".
+Each line should start with a colon character.
 Each line should be of equal lenght.
 It should look something like this:

 :100000000C941F030C9447030C9447030C94470370

 :100010000C9447030C9447030C9447030C94470338

 :100020000C9447030C9447030C9447030C94470328

 - To upload the sketch to the receiver board you must have an ISP programmer for AVR micro controllers.